obwansan/aptitude-test/api/README.md

 # Aptitude test REST API

-### Server
+### Local setup

 - Clone this Repo
-- cd into api and run `composer install`
+- cd into api and run `composer install` or `php composer.phar install` if no composer installed
 - Install the aptitude-test.sql file from /api/db into your vagrant box database named `aptitude-test`
 - cd into the api/public folder
-- Run: `php -S localhost:8080`
+- Run: `php -S localhost:8080` - DO NOT CLOSE THIS TAB OR TURN THE SERVER OFF

-### Composer
-- from the api file run composer update
-- generate a new token from the url provided

 ### Routes
 - for local development use localhost:8080/whatYouRequire as your ajax URL